-Please note that grunt gallery is currently closed until further notice due to the COVID-19 pandemic.
-We are saddened not to be able to share this exhibition with you in person, however the publication for this exhibition is available here: pi’tawkewaq_our people up river_Musseau_grunt gallery
+The gallery closed to the public due to the COVID-19 pandemic before this exhibition was finished.
+We were saddened not to be able to share this exhibition with you in person, however we created a virtual tour video of the exhibition, and the publication is available here: pi’tawkewaq_our people up river_Musseau_grunt gallery

 For her first solo exhibition in Vancouver, Meagan Musseau presents a body of work from her ongoing research responding to Beothuk and Mi’kmaq visual culture.
 Musseau uses a multi-disciplinary practice that involves archival research, land-based action, video, drawing, and sculpture to explore land, language, and design.
 By telling stories about cultural belongings from the perspective of a contemporary L’nu woman living on Ktaqmkuk (Newfoundland), Musseau’s work transfers knowledge from archived collections into contemporary visual consciousness.